-Mobile banking technology trends show that fraudsters are using social media to share information and advertise their virtual stores where they sell stolen data.
+Mobile banking technology trends show that fraudsters use social media to share information and advertise their virtual stores where they sell stolen data.
 RSA advises consumers to be wary of responding to unexpected emails and avoid any messages from apparently “legitimate organizations” on social media platforms.

-Globally, across all devices and regions, worldwide mobile banking statistics reveal that fraudulent activities are flourishing.
-The majority of attacks comes in the form of Trojan horses, financial malware, brand abuse, or corrupted mobile browsers.
+Globally, worldwide mobile banking statistics reveal that fraudulent activities flourish across all devices and regions.
+Most attacks come from Trojan horses, financial malware, brand abuse, or corrupted mobile browsers.

 These mobile banking trends are a warning sign for all financial institutions to step up their game.
-One suggestion is to improve the customer authentication process, which would reduce the number of account.
+One suggestion is to improve the customer authentication process, reducing the number of accounts.
 It would also minimize the escalation of this type of attack across digital payment channels.

 13. Account takeovers are the source of 89% of digital fraud losses.

-This type of fraud is on the rise, and businesses and banks are in the crosshairs.
-Fraudsters are seizing control of accounts every day, a crime that accounts for 89% of digital fraud losses.
+This type of fraud is rising, and businesses and banks are in the crosshairs.
+Fraudsters seize control of accounts daily; these takeovers account for 89% of digital fraud losses.

-Bank accounts are protected with a unique username and password, but that might not be enough.
+Bank accounts are protected with a unique username and password, but more is needed.
 Mobile banking security statistics show that these credentials are frequently stolen, with hackers’ methods becoming increasingly sophisticated.
-The parallel growth of the dark web marketplace where these details are sold is spreading fear among consumers across the world.
+The parallel growth of the dark web marketplace where these details are sold is spreading fear among consumers worldwide.

-Experts suggest that the customers of most popular banks in the USA use two-factor or multi-factor authentication to reduce the risk of an ATO.
-Besides weak authentication systems, fraudsters can use fake websites, corrupted apps, or simply steal phone.
-Consumers must be careful and make sure they create hurdles for cybercriminals who are trying to crack their bank accounts.
+Experts suggest that the customers of most popular banks in the USA use two-factor or multi-factor authentication to reduce the risk of an account takeover.
+Besides weak authentication systems, fraudsters can use fake websites, corrupt apps, or steal a phone.
+Consumers must be careful and make sure they create hurdles for cyber criminals trying to crack their bank accounts.

 14. Mobile banking US statistics reveal that 16% of all digital fraud originates from Trojan horses or financial malware accounts.

-Financial malware is constantly evolving, and mobile banking trends show that Trojans remain the most dangerous and most common threat.
-Fraudsters use fake websites and spam emails in an attempt to steal users’ personal details.
+Financial malware constantly evolves, and mobile banking trends show that Trojans remain the most dangerous and common threat.
+Fraudsters use fake websites and spam emails to steal users’ details.
 Unfortunately, these methods are still incredibly successful.

 Online and mobile banking statistics show that fraud originating from malware accounts for 16% of attacks.
 Even though it’s showing some signs of decline, financial malware continues to evolve, with strategies like ransomware proving disturbingly successful.
-This means fraudsters who fail to steal your credentials might instead encrypt them and demand a ransom.
+Fraudsters who fail to steal your credentials might instead encrypt them and demand a ransom.

-15. In 34% of cases, fraud takes place on a confirmed account on the user’s own device, indicating that physically stealing devices is a common way for hackers to penetrate victims’ defenses.
+15. In 34% of cases, fraud occurs on a confirmed account on the user’s device, indicating that physically stealing devices are a common way for hackers to penetrate victims’ defenses.

-Unfortunately, there is no switch that can be flicked to erase mobile fraud.
-Since a person’s device acts as their online identity, it’s of the utmost importance that users pay attention to their mobile security.
-Fraudsters keep abreast of the latest trends; a unique email address and password is not enough to stop them at the gates.
+Unfortunately, no switch can be flicked to erase mobile fraud.
+Since a person’s device acts as their online identity, users must pay attention to their mobile security.
+Fraudsters keep abreast of the latest trends; a unique email address and password are not enough to stop them at the gates.

-Mobile banking fraud statistics indicate that fingerprinting solutions could reduce at least a portion of the 34% of attacks that come from trusted accounts.
+Mobile banking fraud statistics indicate that fingerprinting solutions could reduce at least a portion of the 34% of attacks from trusted accounts.

-By and large, phishing leads the pack when it comes to the number of cyberattacks on mobile banking apps.
+By and large, phishing leads the pack regarding the number of cyberattacks on mobile banking apps.
 The main issue with these attacks is that they’re getting harder to stop as they become more sophisticated.

-This remains the most common type of fraudulent attacks.
-Indeed, RSA’s statistics on mobile banking show that phishing accounted for 48% of cyberattacks in 2018.
+This remains the most common type of fraudulent attack.
+Indeed, RSA’s statistics on mobile banking show that phishing accounted for 60% of cyberattacks in Q4 of 2019.
 These attacks are performed through fraudulent email accounts or links directing users to a fraudulent website.

 Now there’s a new risk: SMS phishing, also known as smishing.
-Consumers are invited to take a survey or complete a test and win a $100 gift card.
-In many cases people go after the prize.
+Consumers are invited to take a survey, complete a test, and win a $100 gift card.
+In many cases, people go after the prize.

-17. Around one in every 20 fraud attacks takes place thanks to a rogue mobile app.
+17. Around one in every 20 fraud attacks occurs thanks to a rogue mobile app.

-Cybercriminals are stepping up their game and mobile devices are more at risk than ever.
-The average smartphone contains 35 installed apps, each of which is a potential entrance for a hacker.
+Cybercriminals are stepping up their game, and mobile devices are more at risk than ever.
+The average smartphone has 35 apps installed, each a potential entrance for a hacker.

 RSA’s mobile banking statistics show that about one in every 20 fraud attacks is caused by a rogue mobile app.
-Fraudsters can upload a rogue app to one of the major app stores where they can count on gullible users to download it.
-Unfortunately, it can be very difficult to tell whether an app comes from a reputable vendor or if it’s a cleverly disguised piece of malware.
+Fraudsters can upload a rogue app to one of the major app stores where they can count on unsuspecting users to download it.
+Unfortunately, it can be challenging to tell whether an app comes from a reputable vendor or if it’s a cleverly disguised piece of malware.

 This type of malware has evolved; mobile banking statistics in 2019 showed a 50% increase in attacks compared with the first half of 2018.